keithjgrant/keithjgrant.com/content/notes/2018/09/the-edinburgh-airport-is-like-an.md

   - 'https://twitter.com/keithjgrant'
 category: notes
 ---
 The Edinburgh airport is like an IKEA.
-A slightly strange yet highly efficient system shuffling you through security, and a long winding path taking you through the sections sections of duty free shopping.
+A slightly strange yet highly efficient system shuffling you through security, and a long winding path taking you through the sections of duty free shopping.